 During the required Family Medicine Clinical Experience students work in clinics in the metro area.
 In addition, students may choose to do additional FM electives/sub-internships.
 The Family Medicine Interest Group (FMIG) offers activities throughout all four years for students interested in learning more about our specialty.
-The OHSU FMIG received the National 2015 Program of Excellence Award for its leadership and outreach.
+The OHSU FMIG has received the National Program of Excellence Award for several years for its leadership and outreach.

 Research and innovation